-Being ready is about having the right gear and having one of the best backpacking sleeping bag is an essential part of your equipment pack.
+Being ready is about having the right gear and having one of the best hiking sleeping bag is an essential part of your equipment pack.

 Not only do the best sleeping bag for camping promote a restful nights sleep, but having a high-quality sleeping bag helps keep you safe in the event of an extreme drop in temperature or if you’re forced to spend the night out on the trail.